-One of the best bits of advice we tell newbie expats is to never use the air conditioning like you did before you moved to Thailand.
+One of the best bits of advice we tell newbie expats is to not use the air conditioning like you did before you moved to Thailand – i.e., on full blast and left on all the time.
 Not only will you never want to step foot outside due to the 10+°C degree temperature swing, but your electric bill will be outrageous.
 Although Chris and I still fight over the thermostat levels (he likes it at 25°C while I like it at 27°C), our bodies have definitely adjusted to Thailand’s warmer climate.
 We are much more comfortable at open-air restaurants, parks, markets, and other areas with outdoor gatherings than when we first moved here.

-On a more serious matter, we had no idea prior to moving to Thailand that harmful smog blankets the entire northern half of the country for nearly six months.
+On a more serious matter regarding the weather, we had no idea prior to moving to Thailand that harmful smog blankets the entire northern half of the country.
+This happens for nearly six months of the year!
 Beginning as early as late November and stretching into May (with the absolute worst in March and April), yellow smoke-filled skies are the norm.
 This is Thailand’s smoky season.

 Many expats and Thai authorities dismiss the smoke from vehicles and burning farmlands as merely a visual inconvenience.
 Uninformed locals call it fog!
 However, the microscopic smog particles (size PM 2.5 and smaller) are extremely unhealthy.
 These teeny tiny particles have been known to negatively affect the cardiovascular and respiratory systems.

 With growing frustration, we watched and smelled the burning season start earlier and last longer, year after year.
 We wore N95 face masks when we went outside.
-We placed filters in our AC units and bought an air purifier with a HEPA filter.
+We installed air filters in our AC units and bought an air purifier with a HEPA filter.

 Even so, breathing in Chiang Mai’s polluted air hurt us.
-With PM levels going into the “very unhealthy” 200s (and possibly higher), we experienced several side effects.
-They extended far beyond an inconvenient runny nose or an itchy cough.
+The PM levels regularly went into the “very unhealthy” 200s levels.
+We were bother by the side effects, which went beyond an inconvenient runny nose or an itchy cough.
 They were debilitating at times and had us really concerned, too.
-Let’s not forget, we got cabin fever because we were stuck inside our house for months at a time, too!
+We got cabin fever because we were stuck inside our house for months at a time, too!

 Eating a healthy diet